Stargazer

 Samantha highlights how delicious Pinot Gris and Gewurztraminer taste straight off the vine in Coal River Valley, so much flavour in the skins.
 All of the component varietals are sourced from the Coal River Valley from differing sub regions, Richmond, Tea Tree and Campania.

 All the grapes are hand picked, destemmed.
 Pinot Gris, Pinot Blanc & Riesling are left on skins for approximately 8 hours then pressed off to seasoned oak for wild ferment.
 Gewurztraminer is left a little longer on skins pre-ferment for 2 days.
-All varietals are left on lees for 3.5 months, with lees stirring every two weeks.
+All varietals are left on lees post ferment for 2 months, with lees stirring every two weeks.
+Small parcel of Riesling is fermented in ceramic egg.

 This wine teeters on the brink between ‘dry’ and ‘off dry’, but simply put it’s just superbly balanced in terms of acid and fruit/RS.
-All the grapes are sourced from a single vineyard in the Tea Tree sub region of Coal River, planted in 2004 at a vineyard density 5000 vines per hectare.
+The grapes are sourced from a two vineyards in the Tea Tree sub region of Coal River, planted in 2004, 2017 and 2021 respectively.
 Soil type as described by Samantha is predominantly dark clay on Jurassic dolerite.

-Hand picked in two picks two weeks apart, destemmed and left on skins for 8 hours before being pressed off to tank for fermentation.
-Samantha stops the tank ferment when she feels the sugar to acid balance is right (approx 6 weeks) and then leaves on lees for almost months, stirring fortnightly.
+Hand picked in two picks one week apart, destemmed and left on skins for 8 hours before being pressed off to tank for fermentation.
+100% wild ferment.
+Samantha stops the tank ferment when she feels the sugar to acid balance is right (approx 11 weeks) and then leaves on lees for one further month, stirring fortnightly.

-A Riesling with natural acid (2.99 PH) and with 8.6g grams residual it’s an absolute pleasure of a wine that showcases the potential of the Coal River for this variety and how the texture is so very different when you don’t need to acidify this variety.
+A Riesling with natural acid (2.97 PH) and with 8.4g grams residual it’s an absolute pleasure of a wine that showcases the potential of the Coal River for this variety and how the texture is so very different when you don’t need to acidify this variety.

 Bottle shot